raspberrypilearning/pixel-art-unplugged/en/step_2.md

 --- task ---

 Decode this image by colouring in the right coordinates.
 You can use whichever colour you like.
 What does the image show?

-DESIGN - Same as this, but including 0-10 labels for X and Y (same as the above image.)

 ![a blank grid with the coordinates to decode](images/decode-grid-1.png)